saurabharora90/saurabharora90.github.io/_posts/2026-04-11-shared-element-transitions-predictive-back-navigation3.md

 }
 ```

 With this in place, tapping a tile navigates to the viewer with a smooth shared element transition.
 The image morphs from its tile size to fullscreen.
-Pressing a close button (which calls `navigator.goBack()`) reverses the animation beautifully.
+Pressing a close button (which calls `navigator.goBack()`) reverses the animation.

 ![close_press.gif](/assets/img/close_press.gif){: w="320" h="4" }